nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Retrieve previous command : &#8593;

-Press the &#8595; key to retrieve previous command in the command line.
+Press the &#8595; key while focused on the Command Line to retrieve previous command in the command line.<br><br>
+This feature is for convenience if you wish to re-enter previously entered commands.

 ### Retrieve following command : &#8595;

-Press the &#8595; key to retrieve previous command in the command line.
+Press the &#8595; key while focused on the Command Line to retrieve the following command in the command line.<br><br>
+This will only work if you've previously navigated to a previous command and would wish to navigate back to a newer command.

 ### Saving the data